danielurra/cpp/README.md

     }
 ```
 <br>

 ## Hello World code in “C” language

 <br> If you use Atom as your preferred text editor and save the file as “hello.c” then Atom will<br>
-<br> automatically recognize the programming language, see image below.<br>
+automatically recognize the programming language, see image below.<br>